memphis242/FrequencySensorEmulator/Hardware/Requirements/HardwareRequirements.md

 1. **Max Frequency**: Maximum Frequency specified in `SYS_FUNC_01C`
 1. **Rated Frequency Range**: 0Hz to the Max Frequency
 1. **Unwanted Signal Overlay**: Any signal on top of the ideal square waveform that is undersired (noise, ripple)
+1. **Device Efficiency**: The ratio between the power to a 100Ω load and the power supplied by the device's battery
+1. **Worst-Case Device Efficiency**: The device efficiency under conditions that cause maximum losses

 ## Requirements
 1. `HRD_01`: The device shall be within ± 10% of these dimensions: